instancer-kirik/cround/README.md

-bracelet planning software build in c using clay how to build it?
+This is a bracelet planning software built in C using clay

+how to build it?
 ```
 mkdir build && cd build && cmake .. && make
 ```
-takes a lil while, has to fetch and build raylib then
+takes a lil while, has to fetch and build raylib and stuff it should be able to run anywhere (WIP) then
 ```
 ./bracelet_maker